intel/mkltorch/README.md

      convert a regular float tensor to the MKLFloatTensor and return the MKLFloatTensor.
    * mklDouble()
      convert a regular double tensor to the MKLDoubleTensor and return the MKLDoubleTensor.

+__NOTE:__

+ If you have any confusion about these repo, please contact us and help us improve the repo.
+## How to contribute these repo
+You should have confidence that the gap of performance between CPU and CPU is not that huge exaggeratively. join us and let your CPU speedup.
+You can pull request on the repo to help us improve it.